Welbodi Partnership: Welbodi's goals and accomplishments

 Child health statistics for Sierra Leone are among the worst in the world where nearly 1 in 5 children die before the age of five, mostly from preventable diseases like pneumonia, diarrhea and malaria.
 The charity's aim is to reduce child mortality in Sierra Leone by improving the quality of pediatric care.
 Welbodi seeks to contribute towards the achievement of one of the United Nations' Millennium Development Goals: to reduce child mortality by two-thirds by 2015.

 Welbodi supports the training of medical and non-medical personnel at the hospital, collaborating with ODCH and the Government of Sierra Leone Ministry of Health and Sanitation to strengthen undergraduate and postgraduate training in pediatrics for both doctors and nurses.
-They also provide equipment and supplies to support the provision of healthcare and to ensure that training programmes can be delivered effectively.
+They also provide equipment and supplies to support the provision of healthcare and to ensure that training programmers can be delivered effectively.

 In 2011, Welbodi was able to provide the hospital with a standby generator which provides power to life-saving medical equipment during Freetown's frequent electrical power cuts.

 Welbodi is currently fundraising to provide the hospital with an x-ray machine and radiology department.
 Children who need an x-ray currently have to travel across Freetown, a journey which is not always possible if the child is seriously unwell.
-Welbodi is also committed to helping the hospital gain accreditation from the West African College of Physicians to become a training facility for specialist paediatricians.
+Welbodi is also committed to helping the hospital gain accreditation from the West African College of Physicians to become a training facility for specialist pediatricians.
 This would be the first training programme of its kind in Sierra Leone.

 Welbodi has worked in partnership with ODCH, the Ministry of Health and Sanitation and local community leaders to establish the Sierra Leone Institute for Child Health (SLICH).